 Naad & Shabd

 When discussing the why behind chanting mantras, it’s important to define the terms naad and shabd.
 Naad refers to songs or melodies that have special, vibrational harmonies that connect you to the sacredness of life.
 It can be used to strictly describe spiritual music, but others attest that any and all music can have naad.
+Check out these yoga playlists for every type of yoga and you can decide for yourself 😊

 Shabd is a sound that dissolves your ego or removes blockages.
 This is the sound that connects you to your most universal, aligned self.
 Shabd is sound that merges you with the infinite and dissolves any blockages that keep you from your most universal, highest self.